Can Graph Neural Networks Count Substructures?: Invariant Graph Networks

 \section{Invariant Graph Networks}

 Recently, diverging from the strategy of local aggregation of information as adopted by MPNNs and $k$-WLs, an alternative family of GNN models called \textit{Invariant Graph Networks (IGNs)} was introduced in \citet{maron2018invariant, maron2019universality, maron2019provably}.
-Here we restate its definition.
+Here, we restate its definition.
+First, note that if the node and edge features are vectors of dimension $d_n$ and $d_e$, respectively, then an input graph can be represented by a \emph{second-order tensor} $\Bb \in \mathbb{R}^{n \times n \times (d+1)}$, where $d = \max(d_n, d_e)$, defined by